What Is ‘Quality’ When It Comes To A Used Car?

 Twenty-five years ago, a book called, The Machine That Changed The World, offered a roundhouse dope slap to those automakers who were just preaching the quality gospel.

-Today I am honored to offer a new long-term quality study, over two years in the making and over 1,200,000 data samples strong, that is answering this very same question for those of you shopping for a used car.
+Today I am honored to offer a new long-term quality study, over eight years in the making and over 3,000,000 vehicles inspected by professional mechanics from Connecticut to California, that is answering this very same question for those of you shopping for an older used car.

 This information will be available for free, forever.